-Reduce Blue Light
+Filter or Reduce Blue Light

 Of all the things I’ve tried, this one had the biggest impact.
 All devices with screens (e.g., monitors, laptops, tablets, smartphones) give off a certain amount of “blue light” — the same kind of light in sunlight.
 Our eyes interpret the presence of blue light as “day time” and inhibit melatonin production, a hormone that’s integral for healthy sleep-wake cycles.

 In other words, the theory is that late-night exposure keeps our brains in “awake mode” and makes it harder to fall asleep.

 Fortunately, there are apps out there that can filter out blue light from screen displays and theoretically reduce the impact.
 The jury is still out on the exact science of it, but lots of people report success with it, so it’s at least worth a shot.
 I find that it works extremely well for me.

 Twilight is the best app for filtering blue light on Android devices.
 I’ve used it for years on multiple devices and have never run into any issues, glitches, or bugs.
 All you do is input your location, and Twilight automatically adjusts how much blue light is filtered depending on the time of day.

 If you don’t like Twilight, or can’t use it for whatever reason, then Blue Light Filter is a decent alternative.
 It accomplishes the same results, but it requires you to manually enable its “Night Mode” for the filtering to kick in.
 It’s also supported by ads, removable with a $1.99-per-year subscription.

 Download — Blue Light Filter (Free with in-app purchases)